firecracker-microvm/firecracker/docs/getting-started.md

 [musl](https://www.musl-libc.org/), having no library dependencies.
 You can just download the latest binary from our
 [release page](https://github.com/firecracker-microvm/firecracker/releases),
-and run it on your x86_64 Linux machine.
+and run it on your x86_64 or aarch64 Linux machine.

 On the EC2 instance, this binary can be downloaded as: